tungnd237/BANA4020-CC-Fraud-Detection-/README.md

 3. **Predict_without_handle_imbalance.ipynb**:
    - Focuses on model prediction without applying any resampling techniques to handle class imbalance.
    - Serves as a comparison to understand the impact of not addressing class imbalance.
+   - This is just part of the first file, without the EDA.

 4. **Undersampling.ipynb**:
    - Applies undersampling techniques to balance the dataset.